The University Graduate School Distinguished Master's Thesis Award

 Miled also wrote in a letter of nomination, “The approach he proposed allows the cost-effective identification of patients at-risk of medication non-adherence in a general population.
 His approach can extend health forums such as Patients-Like-Me with predictive services for medication adherence.
 He demonstrated and validated his approach for fibromyalgia and diabetes.”

-After graduation, Haas joined Eli Lilly and Company as a senior analyist in research data sciences and engineering.
+After graduation, Haas joined Eli Lilly and Company as a senior analyst in research data sciences and engineering.

 Miji Um, a PhD student in the Clinical Psychology program, was one of two students recently recognized with The University Distinguished Master’s Thesis Award.
 Mawla Boaks, a former student in the Electrical and Computer Engineering program, was the other recipient.